What is a fixed-rate mortgage?

 The choice between a 30-year and 15-year fixed mortgage boils down to what’s good for your wallet and what’s good for your future.

-A 30-year fixed mortgage is the most common because it offers lower monthly payments spread over a longer period, making homeownership more attainable.
-Your monthly bill will be more affordable, but you’ll end up paying more in interest over time.
-This works great if you need wiggle room in your budget or have other plans for your money on the horizon.
+A 30-year fixed mortgage offers lower monthly payments spread over a longer period.
+While your monthly bill will likely be more affordable, you’ll end up paying more in interest over time.
+Still, a 30-year term could feel more manageable if you need wiggle room in your budget or have other plans for your money on the horizon.

-On the other side, a 15-year fixed mortgage allows homeowners to pay off their home in less time and save a significant amount on interest as these loans typically come with lower interest rates.
-The trade-off here is higher monthly payments than those of a 30-year loan.
-This works best if you can afford the higher monthly payments and want to build equity quickly, save on interest and own your home outright sooner.
+Typically, a 15-year fixed mortgage has a lower interest rate.
+While the monthly payments may be higher, you could pay off your home in less time and save a significant amount on interest.
+A 15-year loan term often works best if you can afford the higher monthly payments and want to build equity quickly and own your home outright sooner.

 Check out today’s current rates to compare loan terms and find what works best for you.